marytal/in-60-seconds/PITCHME.md

 ---

-### ASIN
+### What's an ASIN?

 @ul

-- ASIN is created when an item is added to the Amazon catalog
+- A new ASIN is created when an item is added to the Amazon catalog
+- When merchants add an existing item (Colgate toothpaste?), the existing ASIN is used
-- Merchants can either add an ASIN of an existing item in Amazon's catalog OR when they add a never-before-listed item, a new ASIN is created for them.
+- When merchants add a never-before-listed item, a new ASIN is created for them
-- For books, ASIN is the same as ISBN
+- For books, ASIN is the same as ISBN (super fun fact)

 @ulend